williamlincoln/Arduino-line-following-robot/README.md

 ----------------------------DESCRIPTION-----------------------

-  This is a arduino line following robot that follows a white line.
+  This is a arduino line following robot that follows a white line on a black suface useing a Elegoo r4

 ------------------------------PARTS----------------------------